Genetic and genomic testing

 The British Society for Genetic Medicine has a list of organisations that offer information and support.

-The charity Genetic Alliance UK has more information about issues to consider before having a genetic test
+The charity Genetic Alliance UK has more information about making the decision to have predictive testing.

 If you decide not to have a genetic test, you will still receive care and support from healthcare professionals.